Black and White holes in four-dimensional Chern-Simons gravity: Introduction

-In this article we\ study black hole solutions of the $4$-dimensional gravitational field equations (\ref{z1}),(\ref{z2}),(\ref{z3}).
-In Section II we find that field equations (\ref{z1}),(\ref{z2}) and (\ref{z3}), for a spherically symmetric metric, lead to a spacetime with a cosmological constant inversely proportional to the square of the compactification radius and to a solution dependent on an arbitrary constant $C$.
-In Section III we discuss the case when this constant is negative, in particular, when such negative constant is equal to the Schwarzschid radius.
-This solution is reminiscent of a Schwarzschid-de Sitter (SdS) black hole.
-A procedure used in the context of general relativity \cite{bonda} is generalized in Section IV in order to apply it to Chern-Simons gravity.
-This method is based on the symmetries of parity $r\longrightarrow -\tilde{r}$, time reversal $ t\longrightarrow -\tilde{t}$ and mass reversal $M\longrightarrow -\tilde{M}$ called $PTM$ symmetry.
+A procedure used in the context of general relativity \cite{bonda} is generalized in Section $V$ in order to apply it to a compactified Chern-Simons gravity.
+This method is based on the symmetries of parity $ r\longrightarrow -\tilde{r}$, time reversal $t\longrightarrow -\tilde{t}$ and mass reversal $M\longrightarrow -\tilde{M}$ called $PTM$ symmetry.
 This symmetry: $\left( i\right) $ leaves the metric invariant in form, $\left( ii\right) $ relates the different regions of the extended solution of the Einstein field equations written in terms of the Kruskal-Szekeres coordinates \cite{kr}, \cite{sz} and $\left( iii\right) $ reverse the signs of the Kruskal-Szekeres coordinates.
-In Ref. \cite{bonda} the Schwarzschid case was studied and in Refs. \cite{chan}, \cite{fro} the Reissner Nordstr\"{o}m's solution was considered.
-In this article, the solutions of the field equations obtained from a four-dimensional gravitational action, that was obtained by compactification of the so-called EChS gravity in five dimensions, will be analyzed.
-Finally, in Section V we present our conclusions.
-We will use $G=c=1$ units.
+In this Section we will study the behavior of solutions of the field equations (\ref{z1} and \ref{z2}) under the aforementioned transformations $PTM$.
+Finally Concluding Remarks are presented in Section $VI$.
+An Appendix is also included, where are considered details omitted in the main text.
+We will use $8\pi G=c=1$ units.